264 pages | 6 x 9 | 23 illus.

 Competitive Elections and the American Voter reminds us that we avoid political controversy and conflict at our peril.
 This eye-opening analysis of political communication and campaign information environments encourages citizens, scholars, and campaign reformers to recognize the crucial role that well contested elections play in a democracy.

-Keena Lipsitz teaches political science at Queens College, City University of New York.
+Keena Lipsitz is Associate Professor of Political Science and Director of Internships at Queens College, City University of New York.